-You should plan to take most of your prehealth requirements at Duke so that health professions schools will know that you've received a sound foundation in the sciences.
-Your coursework and grades from Duke will also tell them that you have acquired the necessary skills in the sciences and are capable of handling the advanced course work in a health professions school.
+You should plan to take most of the prehealth requirements at Duke so that health professions schools will know that you've received a sound foundation in the sciences.
+Your coursework and grades from Duke will also tell them that you have developed rigorous study habits and efficient time management skills and are capable of handling the advanced course work in a health professions school.
 Summer school at Duke or the Duke Marine Laboratory is always acceptable.
-If you find it difficult to fit in all required prehealth courses over your four years at Duke, you may choose to take some courses at home during the summer at a local university or college.

-- Trinity students can transfer 2 course credits back to Duke; Pratt students can transfer 4 credits.
-Follow the appropriate procedure for transferring courses to Duke.
-You should receive approval before taking a course to be sure it will meet necessary requirements.
-Procedures for transfer credit are online for Trinity and Pratt students.
+- You may choose to transfer the course(s) back to Duke so they appear on your Duke transcript (the courses appear, but not the grades).
+Trinity students can transfer 2 course credits and Pratt students can transfer 4 credits.
+You should receive approval from the DUS and your academic dean before taking a course to be sure it will be approved for transfer.
+See the procedures for requesting transfer credit for Trinity and Pratt students.

 - If a course is not necessary for a major or a requirement at Duke, you can choose NOT to transfer it to Duke.
 When you apply to health professions schools, you are required to send transcripts from all U.S. colleges and universities that you've enrolled in, so health professions schools will see courses and grades.

 - Do not take the required courses in Chemistry, Math, Biology and Physics at a community college, online, or on a pass/fail basis.
 The level of instruction is often not as rigorous and many health professions schools will not accept them.
 You also cannot receive transfer credit for these.
 You are also not allowed to take a course elsewhere and then repeat it at Duke.
 While this may seem like a good way to prepare for a difficult course, it is against Duke policy and health profession schools will see it as a lack of confidence.
 If you are worried about a particular course(s), talk with your Prehealth Advisor so that you can develop a workable plan.